siebenrock/covid-updates/LEARNINGS.md

     * Error: "error: user doesn't exist", 404

-## Implementation Details

-### Deployment
+## Deployment

-- The COVID API was deployed to Render as web service in its own docker container.
-It can be found at https://covid-api.onrender.com.
+- The COVID API was deployed to Render as web service in its own docker container; it can be found at https://covid-api.onrender.com
-- We used AWS - EC2 (Ubuntu OS) Instance to deploy the User API.
-It can be accessed at http://3.12.83.161:5000/.
-We used AWS over Render because of the flexibility and better logging system.
+- We used an AWS - EC2 (Ubuntu OS) Instance to deploy the User API which can be accessed at http://3.12.83.161:5000/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites